 A student’s withdrawal date is defined as one of the following:

-• The date the student began the institution’s withdrawal process or notified the institution of intent to withdraw; or
+- The date the student began the institution’s withdrawal process or notified the institution of intent to withdraw; or

-• The student’s last date of attendance as documented by academically related activity; or
+- The student’s last date of attendance as documented by academically related activity; or

-• The midpoint of the period of enrollment for a student who leaves without notifying the institution.
+- The midpoint of the period of enrollment for a student who leaves without notifying the institution.

 Federal law specifies that the Office of Financial Aid must determine the amount of Title IV program aid that a student has earned at the time of withdrawal.
-Even though financial aid is posted to the student account at the start of each semester, funds are only earned as the student completes each term.
+Even though financial aid is posted to the student account at the start of each term, funds are only earned as the student completes each term.
 If the student withdraws during the payment period or period of enrollment (i.e., term), the amount of Title IV program assistance that has been earned up to that point is determined by a specific formula.
 If the student received (or the school received on the student’s behalf) less assistance than the amount that was earned, the student may be able to receive those additional funds.
 If the student received more assistance than was earned, the excess funds must be returned by the school and/or the student.

 How we determine the amount of Title IV funds to be returned:

-• The amount of assistance earned is determined on a pro rata basis.
+- The amount of assistance earned is determined on a pro-rata basis.
 For example, if you completed 30 percent of your payment period or period of enrollment, you earn 30 percent of the assistance you were originally scheduled to receive.

-• Once you have completed more than 60 percent of the payment period or period of enrollment, you earn all the assistance that you were scheduled to receive for that period.
+- Once you have completed more than 60 percent of the payment period or period of enrollment, you earn all the assistance that you were scheduled to receive for that period.

-• If you did not receive all the funds that you earned, you may be due a post-withdrawal disbursement.
+- If you did not receive all the funds that you earned, you may be due a post-withdrawal disbursement.

-• You may choose to decline some or all the loan funds so that you don’t incur additional debt.
+- You may choose to decline some or all the loan funds so that you don’t incur additional debt.
 If you do not give your permission, you will be offered the funds.
 However, it may be in your best interest to allow the school to keep the funds to reduce your debt at the school.

-• For the purpose of billing and calculating refunds, the winter term is considered part of the spring term.
+- For the purpose of billing and calculating refunds, the winter term is considered part of the spring term.

-• Refunds and adjusted bills will be sent to the student’s permanent address following withdrawal.
+- Refunds and adjusted bills will be sent to the student’s permanent address following withdrawal.

 In accordance with federal regulations, the return of Title IV funds is paid in the following order:

-• Unsubsidized Direct Loans
+- Unsubsidized Direct Loans

-• Direct PLUS Loans
+- Direct PLUS Loans

 If it is determined that excess Title IV program funds must be returned:

-• Harvard must return a portion of the excess funds equal to the lesser of:
+- Harvard must return a portion of the excess funds equal to the lesser of:

-• Any institutional charges multiplied by the unearned percentage of your funds, or
+- any institutional charges multiplied by the unearned percentage of your funds, or

-• The entire amount of excess funds.
+- the entire amount of excess funds.

-• We must return this amount even if you no longer have this amount of your Title IV program funds in your possession.
+- We must return this amount even if you no longer have this amount of your Title IV program funds in your possession.

-• If Harvard is not required to return all the excess funds, you may still be required to return the remaining amount directly.
+- If Harvard is not required to return all the excess funds, you may still be required to return the remaining amount directly.

-• For any loan funds that you must return, you will repay the loan funds in accordance with the terms of the promissory note.
+- For any loan funds that you must return, you will repay the loan funds in accordance with the terms of the promissory note.
 That is, you will not be required to repay any loan funds immediately; instead, you will make scheduled payments to the holder of the loan over a period of time.

-The requirements for Title IV program funds when you withdraw are separate from the Harvard Griffin Graduate School of Arts & Sciences refund policy for institutional charges.
+The requirements for Title IV program funds when you withdraw are separate from the Harvard Griffin Graduate School of Arts & Sciences (Harvard Griffin GSAS) refund policy for institutional charges.
 Therefore, you may still owe funds to cover unpaid institutional charges.
 Harvard may also charge you for any Title IV program funds that the school was required to return.

 If you have questions about your Title IV program funds, you can call the Federal Student Aid Information Center at 1-800-4-FEDAID (1-800-433-3243).
 TTY users may call 1-800-730-8913.
 Information is also available on Student Aid on the Web.